Created in 1991/92, the Australian Standing Stones in Glen Innes Highlands is the national monument to Celtic people, past and present.

 The Stones acknowledge the contribution to Australian culture made by people from the Celtic nations of Scotland, Ireland, Cornwall, Wales, the Isle of Man, Brittany, Asturias and Galicia.

-The Stones continue to attract national and international exposure and is a major tourist destination in the Glen Innes Highlands.
+The Stones continue to gain national and international exposure and the site is a major tourist destination in Glen Innes Highlands.

 The Australian Standing Stones Management Board (ASSMB) is a Community Committee of Council and is responsible for managing the site.

-The ASSMB also conduct all of the flag lowering ceremonies with a different nation celebrated every month.
-The ceremonies often include music, anthem, folkdance, poems, pipers, food tastings and raffles.
+The ASSMB also conduct the flag lowering ceremonies, celebrating a different nation each month.
+The ceremonies often include music, anthems, folk dance, poems, pipers, food tastings and raffles.

-Winter and Summer Solstice is an important date in Celtic Culture.
-The ASSMB host a ceremony to celebrate the each Solstice each year at the Standing Stones site and includes morning festivities waiting for the Solar Noon followed by lunch at the Stone Cottage.
+Winter and Summer Solstice are important dates in Celtic culture.
+The ASSMB hosts a ceremony to celebrate these every year at the Australian Standing Stones site, which includes morning festivities waiting for the Solar Noon, followed by lunch at the Stone Cottage.

 The Celts raised stones as calendars to mark the change of seasons to help indicate when they should sow and when they should harvest.